orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     - Bad reasons:
       - Orphaned [delete]
       - Blank [deleted because EOL]
+  - Packages that rely on EOL versions and not stable versions of python, gcc, and do not have a ebuild version from the distro overlay and this overlay are not supported.

 * eclass rules:
   - All `.eclass`es must be GPL2 only or have a GPL2 compatible license header.